 High Infatuation, Steph’s website.

 She’ll take you BASE jumping, too, with Moab BASE Adventures.

 (And a nod to Yulia Brodskaya for creating Learning to Fly’s whimsical and uniquely perfect cover illustration.)

 * * *

-Disclaimer: Steph Davis is a personal friend of mine, I advised her at a few points while she was proposing and writing Learning to Fly, and she graciously mentioned that help in her acknowledgement statement.
-That said, I’m extremely proud of my association with Learning to Fly.
+Disclaimer: Steph Davis is a personal friend of mine, I advised her at a few points while she was proposing and writing Learning to Fly, she graciously mentioned that help in her acknowledgement statement, and I’m proud of my association with Learning to Fly.

 * * *